AverageBlank/StudentDatabase/README.md

 ## Requirements:
 ### Python
-Python is the language used in this program.
+Python3 is the language used to make this program.
 It can be installed via https://www.python.org/downloads/

 - A list of all libraries used can be found below